ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

 # Stanford Geothermal Python Sessions -- Beginner

-## Workshop Goal
+## Workshop Outline

 The goal is to provide enough foundation to reduce the frustration of getting started.
 Learning to code can often feel as futile as picking apart cold spaghetti.
 A 2 hour python workshop can not cover everything, but we hope to touch on enough that you'll know what to google later.

+Topics covered:
-- What is Python and why would people learn it?
+- Python and why people use it
-- Ecosystem: Anaconda, conda, VS Studio Code, terminal, Git (source control), GitHub (website/community)
+- The Python ecosystem: Anaconda, conda, VS Studio Code, terminal, Git (source control), GitHub (website/community)
-- How to run Python: in command prompt (shell - python ipython), from a txt file (.py), in a jupyter notebook
+- How to run Python in command prompt (shell - python ipython), from a txt file (.py), and in a jupyter notebook
-- Code along: Introduction to the python language and some key libraries (packages)
+- Introduction to the python language and some key libraries (packages)
 - Error reading, debugging, using the internets (blogs, docs, stack overflow, communities).

 ***